-When it comes to sales performance management (SPM) functions, the difference between “nice to have” and “need to have” can seem difficult to determine.
-There’s no doubt that sales performance has the most tangible effect on your business success, and yet, deciding where and when to invest in your sales process can seem both risky and convoluted.
-Sure, you know you need ICM to handle accurate and timely payments, but do you really need automated sales territory planning as well?
+When it comes to your organization’s revenue functions, the difference between “nice to have” and “need to have” can seem difficult to determine.
+There’s no doubt that revenue-focused initiatives have the most tangible effect on the success of your business, but deciding where and when to invest in your sales process can seem both risky and convoluted.
+For example, you know you need Incentive Compensation Management (ICM) to handle accurate and timely payments, but do you need automated sales territory planning as well?

-Yes, you do, but let me prove it to you.
+Yes, you do, and let me prove it to you.

-Although automating technology for territory design can increase your sales productivity by up to 20 percent, territory planning is often categorized as a luxury in SPM—instead of the necessity it is.
-This misconception can cost far more than you may realize.
-Integrating sales territory planning into your SPM arsenal is absolutely imperative in taking full advantage of your sales landscape and selling potential.
+This misconception can cost far more than you may realize revenue-wise.
+Integrating sales territory planning into your sales arsenal is imperative in taking full advantage of your market landscape and selling potential.

 - 15% higher revenue

 - 15% increase in territory efficiency

 - Up to 30% higher sales objective attainment

 Statistics aside, let’s look at three “bigger picture” reasons why it’s time to drop manual sales planning for good.

 By now, we can all agree that automating incentive compensation management (ICM) is exponentially more effective than using spreadsheets to manage sales comp.
 In fact, it happens to be the key driver in organizational ROI.
 "Unfortunately, the best sales incentives in the world won't help you maximize your sales team's talents when your sales territories are out of balance.

 When a manager spends the bulk of their time manually integrating data and calculating compensation for their growing sales team, not only does it limit visibility, it also prohibits them from looking at their data more strategically and designing territories and incentive programs that would inspire performance across the sales organization.